maysara-elshewehy/io/docs/Buffer/api/clone.md

 # [←](../Buffer.md) `Buffer`.`clone`

-> Creates a buffer and copies the string into it.
+> Creates a buffer and copies the bytes into it.

 ```zig
 pub fn clone(comptime _it: Types.cbytes) Buffer(Types.byte, _it.len)